 105 Resin & 206 slow hardener 6:1 mass ratio

 Although other brands of epoxy may be candidates for propellant usage, it has been found that the burn rate characteristics may vary significantly from one brand to the next.
-As such, there is currently no direct substitute for the epoxies used in RNX-57, RNX-71V and RNX-73.
-Other candidate epoxies are discussed below.
+As such, there is currently no direct substitute for the epoxies used in RNX-57 and RNX-71V.

 Note that the resin/hardener ratio for East Systems and for West System is different than the 5:1 ratio suggested by the manufacturers.
 The 6:1 mass ratio is used to prolong the pot life, reduce viscosity and to minimize self-heating during curing.